 Don Coscarelli’s Phantasm is a mostly undisputed genre classic.
-It’s an intense, atmospheric ‘70s horror that spawned a franchise that continues to this day with the upcoming Phantasm Ravager.
-It’s a movie that even if everyone hasn’t seen, they’ve heard about.
-And those who have seen it usually speak highly of it and understand its place in the horror canon.
+It’s an intense, atmospheric ‘70s horror that spawned a franchise that has spanned several decades.
+Those that have seen it usually speak highly of it and understand its place in the horror canon.
 All of this is about how you would expect one to react to any of the so-called horror classics, but in the case of Phantasm it’s particularly amazing.

 Of course, the ‘70s was also a decade controlled by studios, much like we see now.
 And much like now, independent horror was where people went to be creative in a different way than the studio system allowed.
 This was where the standards and conventions of typical dramatic structure and story were broken by films like The Texas Chain Saw Massacre and Black Christmas.

 Phantasm feels like a dream.
 There are characters who move in and out of the story in an almost fluid manner.
 Character arcs come and go.
-There are whole chunks of the film that we don’t see—in actuality, much of this is due to it having been heavily cut down for release, but the result is the same.
+There are whole chunks of the film that we don’t see—in actuality, much of this is due to the picture having been heavily cut heavily for release, but the result is the same.
 It’s a lucid, dream-like production that doesn’t necessarily adhere to the laws of reality or logic.
-And I don’t think Don Coscarelli was interested in those things, at least not in relation to the story he was trying to tell.
+And I don’t think Don Coscarelli was interested in that, at least not in relation to the story he was trying to tell.
 Just because Phantasm isn’t an overly realistic or real-feeling movie doesn’t mean it’s not great or smartly written.
 I think it is exactly what Coscarelli intended it to be.

 What’s smarter than Phantasm just feeling like a dream is that it actually feels like a specific character’s dream.
 This is an achievement that goes overlooked, but is a large part of what I believe makes the movie work.
 People don’t share a dream space, after all.
 If something is a dream, then it’s the dream of one person.
 In this case, that person is Mike.